babelouest/ulfius/README.md

 Used to facilitate creation of web applications in C programs with a small memory footprint, as in embedded systems applications.

+You can create webservices in HTTP or HTTPS mode, stream data, or implement server websockets.

 Warning!
 The branch 2.0 is still in development and doesn't have all the features, use it only for tests or development, or use the master branch.

 ## Hello World! example application